-Department of Anesthesiology and Intensive Therapy, Prof. dr. Soeharso Orthopaedic Hospital, Sukoharjo, Indonesia, Indonesia
+Department of Anesthesiology and Intensive Therapy, Prof. Dr. Soeharso Orthopaedic Hospital, Sukoharjo, Indonesia

 BibTex Citation Data :

-@article{JAI66116, author = {Sigit Utama and Friskha Yuliana and Danang Kuntoadi}, title = {Fascia Iliaca Compartment Block as Pain Management for Postoperative Femur Fracture in the Elderly: A Case Report}, journal = {JAI (Jurnal Anestesiologi Indonesia)}, volume = {0}, number = {0}, year = {2025}, keywords = {anesthesia; block; compartment; fascia; hip; iliaca; surgery}, abstract = { Background: Femur fracture has highest incidence in geriatric patients.
-In the geriatric population, special attention is required regarding medications used for anesthesia and analgesia in the perioperative period.
-Failure in pain management will increase the neurohormonal stress response, making pain control critically important.
-Minimal use of opioids in geriatric patients can help avoid side effects and complications.
-The fascia iliaca compartment block (FICB) is a safe and efficient method of nerve block.
-FICB has been reported to reduce opioid requirements in hip surgery and is expected to improve mobilization speed, ambulation, and reduce PONV, DVT, and pneumonia.
-Case: A 71-year-old female with a closed right intertrochanteric femur fracture was planned for open reduction and internal fixation (ORIF) with a proximal femoral nail antirotation (PFNA).
-The patient was classified as ASA II, geriatric, with stage I hypertension.
-Preoperative vital signs showed a blood pressure of 170/95, heart rate of 65, respiration rate of 20, and SpO2 of 98% with nasal cannula oxygen at 3 L/min.
-Spinal anesthesia was administered at the L3-L4 level.
-FICB was performed postoperatively.
-Pain assessment using the NRS, rescue analgesic use, and PONV were evaluated post-surgery.
-In this geriatric patient, monitoring was conducted at 6 hours (T1), 24 hours (T2), 48 hours (T3), and 48 hours (T4) postoperatively.
-The results showed that the Visual Analog Scale (VAS) scores consistently remained between 1-2, no PONV symptoms were observed, and no rescue analgesics were required during T1-T4.
-Discussion: Pain management in PFNA with regional FICB anesthesia can simultaneously block the femoral nerve (FN), obturator nerve (ON), and lateral femoral cutaneous nerve (LCFN).
-Thus minimizing systemic symptoms compared to analgesics administered intravenously.
-In this case, the administration of 30 cc levobupivacaine via FICB provided effective analgesia for up to 72 hours post-blockade in a geriatric patient without causing side effects such as PONV.
-Conclusion: Postoperative FICB for hip surgery in geriatric patients provides effective analgesia with minimal side effects}, issn = {2089-970X}, doi = {10.14710/jai.v0i0.66116}, url = {https://ejournal.undip.ac.id/index.php/janesti/article/view/66116} }
+@article{JAI66116, author = {Sigit Utama and Friskha Yuliana and Danang Kuntoadi}, title = {Fascia Iliaca Compartment Block as Pain Management for Postoperative Femur Fracture in the Elderly: A Case Report}, journal = {JAI (Jurnal Anestesiologi Indonesia)}, volume = {0}, number = {0}, year = {2021}, keywords = {anesthesia; block; compartment; fascia; hip; iliaca; surgery}, abstract = { Background: Femur fractures are most common in geriatric patients, necessitating careful consideration of perioperative medications.
+Effective pain management is crucial to minimize neurohormonal stress responses.
+Reducing opioid use in older patients can prevent side effects and complications.
+The fascia iliaca compartment block (FICB) is a safe and efficient nerve block method, known to decrease opioid needs in hip surgery.
+It is anticipated to enhance mobilization speed and ambulation and reduce postoperative nausea, vomiting, deep vein thrombosis, and pneumonia, thereby improving overall outcomes for geriatric patients undergoing hip surgery.
+Case: A 71-year-old female with a closed right intertrochanteric femur fracture underwent open reduction and internal fixation with a proximal femoral nail antirotation.
+Classified as ASA II, geriatric, with stage I hypertension, her preoperative vital signs included a blood pressure of 170/95 mmHg, heart rate of 65 beats per minute, respiration rate of 20 times per minute, and SpO2 of 98% with nasal cannula oxygen at 3 lpm.
+Spinal anesthesia was administered at L3-L4, and an FICB was performed postoperatively.
+Pain assessment, rescue analgesic use, and postoperative nausea were evaluated post-surgery, with monitoring at 6, 24, and 48 hours.
+Discussion: Pain management with regional FICB anesthesia can simultaneously block the femoral nerve, obturator nerve, and lateral femoral cutaneous nerve.
+Thus, minimizing systemic symptoms compared to analgesics administered intravenously.
+In this case, the administration of 30 cc of levobupivacaine via a FICB provided effective analgesia for up to 72 hours post-blockade in a geriatric patient without causing side effects, such as postoperative nausea.
+Conclusion: Postoperative FICB for hip surgery in geriatric patients provides effective analgesia with minimal side effects. }, issn = {2089-970X}, doi = {10.14710/jai.v0i0.66116}, url = {https://ejournal.undip.ac.id/index.php/janesti/article/view/66116} }

 Refworks Citation Data :

-A 71-year-old female with a closed right intertrochanteric femur fracture was planned for open reduction and internal fixation (ORIF) with a proximal femoral nail antirotation (PFNA).
-The patient was classified as ASA II, geriatric, with stage I hypertension.
-Preoperative vital signs showed a blood pressure of 170/95, heart rate of 65, respiration rate of 20, and SpO2 of 98% with nasal cannula oxygen at 3 L/min.
-Spinal anesthesia was administered at the L3-L4 level.
-FICB was performed postoperatively.
-Pain assessment using the NRS, rescue analgesic use, and PONV were evaluated post-surgery.
-In this geriatric patient, monitoring was conducted at 6 hours (T1), 24 hours (T2), 48 hours (T3), and 48 hours (T4) postoperatively.
-The results showed that the Visual Analog Scale (VAS) scores consistently remained between 1-2, no PONV symptoms were observed, and no rescue analgesics were required during T1-T4.
+Case: A 71-year-old female with a closed right intertrochanteric femur fracture underwent open reduction and internal fixation with a proximal femoral nail antirotation.
+Classified as ASA II, geriatric, with stage I hypertension, her preoperative vital signs included a blood pressure of 170/95 mmHg, heart rate of 65 beats per minute, respiration rate of 20 times per minute, and SpO2 of 98% with nasal cannula oxygen at 3 lpm.
+Spinal anesthesia was administered at L3-L4, and an FICB was performed postoperatively.
+Pain assessment, rescue analgesic use, and postoperative nausea were evaluated post-surgery, with monitoring at 6, 24, and 48 hours.

-Pain management in PFNA with regional FICB anesthesia can simultaneously block the femoral nerve (FN), obturator nerve (ON), and lateral femoral cutaneous nerve (LCFN).
-Thus minimizing systemic symptoms compared to analgesics administered intravenously.
-In this case, the administration of 30 cc levobupivacaine via FICB provided effective analgesia for up to 72 hours post-blockade in a geriatric patient without causing side effects such as PONV.
+Discussion: Pain management with regional FICB anesthesia can simultaneously block the femoral nerve, obturator nerve, and lateral femoral cutaneous nerve.
+Thus, minimizing systemic symptoms compared to analgesics administered intravenously.
+In this case, the administration of 30 cc of levobupivacaine via a FICB provided effective analgesia for up to 72 hours post-blockade in a geriatric patient without causing side effects, such as postoperative nausea.

 Note: This article has supplementary file(s).